Dalas121/Heir_2_The_Throne/README.md

 - Konrad has a change of heart, and refuses to fight Li'sar.
 He joins her / is taken prisoner / something like that
 - Delfador worries Konrad will be executed once Li'sar reaches Weldyn.
 Delfador goes off to fight Asheviere by himself
 - Li'sar and Konrad fight Asheviere's ally Iliah'al (details TBD after AoA releases).
 They bond.
+ - Li'sar is always a separate allied side, not directly under the player's control

 Phase 3
 - we learn that Delfador has been captured by Asheviere, and will be executed in X months (not immediately, because Asheviere is trying to lure Konrad)